Do Go On - 127 - Escape From Colditz Castle

 Question mark.

-It's not gonna be a woman.
+It's not going to be a woman.

-It's not gonna be a woman.
+It's not going to be a woman.

 Oh, beautiful.